 How to choose a puppy from a litter

-Black and cream coloured puppy looking directly at the camera
+A black and cream coloured Husky looking puppy, looking directly at the camera with paws up on a counter

 Choosing your puppy is a big decision.
-Pick a healthy, happy dog and you should be together for years to come.
+Pick a healthy, confident, and relaxed dog and you should be together for years to come.

 What to check when you visit the puppies